Picovoice/voice-activity-benchmark/README.md

 [LibriSpeech](http://www.openslr.org/12/) (test_clean portion) is used as the voice dataset.
 It can be downloaded from [OpenSLR](http://www.openslr.org/resources/12/test-clean.tar.gz).

-In order to simulate real-world situations, the data is mixed with noise (at 10 dB SNR).
+In order to simulate real-world situations, the data is mixed with noise (at 0dB SNR).
 For this purpose, we use [DEMAND](https://asa.scitation.org/doi/abs/10.1121/1.4799597) dataset which has noise recording in 18 different environments (e.g. kitchen, office, traffic, etc.).
 Recordings that contained distinct voice data is filtered out.
 It can be downloaded from [Kaggle](https://www.kaggle.com/aanhari/demand-dataset).